Code of conduct

-The following Code of Conduct sets guidelines for the IX Library™ operations, and requirements for adapters that run within the IX Library.
+The following Code of Conduct sets guidelines for the IX Library™ operations and describes the requirements for adapters that run in the IX Library.

 - The IX Library must give all demand partners equal opportunity to bid by randomizing the order in which they are called, unless requested otherwise by a publisher.